How to Safely Transplant a Cactus: A Comprehensive Guide + Life Hacks

 Source: Etsy

-When placing the cactus in the new pot, make sure it’s planted at a similar depth as it was in the previous pot.
-Fill in with soil and gently press down to remove any air pockets.
-Water the cactus lightly, and make sure that the pot has drainage holes to prevent water from pooling at the bottom.
+When transplanting the cactus into the new pot, ensure it is planted at the same depth as it was in its previous pot.
+After positioning the cactus, fill in around it with soil and gently press down to eliminate any air pockets.
+Once the cactus is securely in place, water it lightly, taking care to ensure that the pot has drainage holes to prevent water from pooling at the bottom.
+This will help promote healthy growth and prevent root rot.

 Null